spoole167/test-travis/README.md

 ./dashboard up

-This will pull in and build the container images and run two containers: db web
+This will pull in and build the container images and run four containers:

+* dbserver - the summary database of team/products
+* dbteam - a team/products database
+* web - the team dashboard web app
+* summary - the summary dashboard web app

-Visit http://192.168.99.100:3030 (which is the docker VM containers address on your machine) to see the results
+Visit http://192.168.99.100:8080 (which is the docker VM containers address on your machine) to see the results of the summary dashboard and http://192.168.99.100/ for the dashboard of the team server.

+When finished, close it down with:

+./dashboard down

 Template documents are added to couchdb to be expanded upon by the server admin